Witzler/LinkedListC/README.md

 This is a small implementation of a couple of tasks in C.
 Firstly there is a double linked list, which stores integers.
 Secondly we got some code processes, including forks, wait, exec, redirection and pipes.
+Thirdly there is a programm redirecting an incoming process with (0,*) parameters.
-The files are factiwait1 & 2 and redirect.c
+The files are firstTask, factiwait1, redirect.c and factiwait1.
 An example usage of the first task is:
 gcc -std=c99 -Wall -pedantic -o firstTask firstTask.c
 ./firstTask